-Is the Quit Line really free?
+Is the quit line really free?

-Does the Quit Line help with all forms of tobacco use?
+Does the quit line help with all forms of tobacco use?

-What if I miss my phone call from the Quit Coach?
+What if I miss my phone call?

 Do I have to attend any classes?

-How long does the Quit Line program last?
+How long does the quit line program last?

 What if I start using tobacco again?

 Yes, you may call Alaska’s Tobacco Quit Line if you are under 18 years of age.
-A quit coach will mail out a quit kit with information about quitting tobacco.
+A quit coach will mail out a quit kit to you with information about quitting tobacco.
 The FDA has not approved NRT for persons under 18 so you will need to talk to your healthcare professional to find out what is right for you.